KosTTTT/sym_vec_multiplier/README.md

-This program opens parentheses in symbolic expression where each symbol is a vector or scalar.
+This program opens parentheses in a symbolic expression where each symbol is a vector or a scalar.

 To run this program.
 1) Create an input file.
-And specify it as an input to a program In the file one may write.
+And specify its name as an input to a program In the file one may write.

 #example 1